 K: A No Vacation Required (NVR) life is a life that you don't feel you need a break from.
 Whatever that means to you at any given time.

-C: Yeah, it changes.
+C: Yeah, it’s different for everyone and it changes over time.
 Our current NVR life is quite a bit different from what it was 10+ years ago when we started this whole new approach to living.

 What is your version of a No Vacation Required life?

-C: When we were piecing together this lifestyle over a decade ago, our pre-NVR life that we now call our Chapter 1, we set out to make a living, make tracks, and make a difference – work on our own, explore the globe, and contribute to a better world.
+C: When we were piecing together this lifestyle over a decade ago, we set out to make a living, make tracks, and make a difference – work on our own, explore the globe, and contribute to a better world.

 K: Exactly.
-And since we really started living this life, a decade of living NVR that we've dubbed Chapter 2, things have gone better than we ever could have imagined.
-We have several successful "arms" to the work we do, we've been able to see so much of the world, and we've consistently found ways to give back.
+And things have gone better than we ever could have imagined.
+We now have several successful "arms" to the work we do, we've been able to see so much of the world, and we've consistently found ways to give back.

 Let's back up.
 Why did you set out to live a No Vacation Required Life?